 3D swelling strain

 The 3D swell-strain apparatus was developed at the BGS by adapting a design taken from the International Society of Rock Mechanics (ISRM).
 The apparatus measures the orthogonal (X, Y and Z) strains of a cube of clay or mudstone immersed in water and subjected to swelling.
 The overall volumetric strain is calculated from the data and, if required, the strain anisotropy (different properties in different directions).

 The advantage of the design is that does not require leak-proof seals for the strain gauge armatures, as illustrated in the ISRM method.

 Clay-rich formations are capable of exerting considerable stresses on foundations and services when exposed to an increase in water content from the desiccated (dry) state.
 The 1D swelling pressure test enables the susceptibility of these formations to shrink–swell to be determined.

-Our automated 1D swelling-pressure apparatus was developed by combining a small triaxial load frame with an oedometer consolidation cell.
-The swelling of the flooded specimen soil is sensed by a transducer and an electronic feedback system initiates a vertical force sufficient to counteract the swelling strain, which is applied via the load frame motor.
+The GDS automated 1D swelling-pressure apparatus detects the swelling of the flooded specimen soil using a transducer and an electronic feedback system initiates a vertical force sufficient to counteract the swelling strain, which is applied via the load frame motor.
 The load is logged and the results are summarised in a plot of swelling pressure versus time.

 The test fulfils the specifications of the British Standards swelling pressure tests.